michaeladas/Grant-Applications/Radicle Grant Application.md

 ## Deliverables :nut_and_bolt:

 Please list the deliverables of the project in as much detail as possible.
 Please also estimate the amount of work required and try to divide the project into meaningful milestones.

+**Implementation and Maintenance:**

+Initial implementation and onboarding: $2,480

+- Senior Engineer ($100/hour) - 12 hours of SDK and platform work and QA
+- Frontend Developer (80/hour) - 16 hours on frontend integration work and QA

+Ongoing testing, feature additions, support, and general QA: $1,000 a month, 12 months

+- Senior Engineer ($100/hour) - 4 hours a month on testing and QA
+- Frontend Developer (80/hour) - 4 hours on UI fixes, support, and feature additions
+- Team Support and QA ($70/hour) - 4 hours on community and team support

+**Meta governance:**

+- Governance Delegate - $500 a month, 12 months

+Total Funding Request: **$20,480**

 - **Total Estimated Duration:** Duration of the whole project
 - **Full-time equivalent (FTE):** Amount of time (in days) required for a single person to complete this project ([see](https://en.wikipedia.org/wiki/Full-time_equivalent))